dell/csm-docs/content/docs/cosidriver/features/objectscale.md

 _Brownfield Provisioning_ means using an existing bucket, that can already contain the data.
 This differs slightly from _Greenfield Provisioning_, as we need to create both `Bucket` and `BucketClaim` manually.

-The provided code snippet demonstrates how to create `Bucket` and `BucketClaim` for brownfield provisioning.
+The following example shows how to create `Bucket` and `BucketClaim` for brownfield provisioning.

 ```sh
 cat <<EOF | kubectl create --namespace=my-namespace --filename -